 Welcome to the Olympic Barbell Review.
-If you’re in the market for a quality barbell, you’ve come to the right place.
-Whether you’re a man, woman, or youngster; or whether you’re looking for an Olympic bar, power bar, or a bar for Crossfit, you will find a large selection of bars on the market and this article will hopefully help you find the perfect bar for your home or garage gym.
+If you’re in the market for a quality barbell, or you’re looking to learn the basics of barbell construction, you’ve come to the right place.
+Whether you’re a man, woman, or youngster; or whether you’re looking for an Olympic bar, power bar, or a bar for Crossfit, you will find information on a large selection of the bars on the market.
+With any luck, this article will help you find the perfect bar for you and your home or garage gym.

 Before we look at individual bars, first let’s discuss the specifications that make barbells different from one another.